Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 Does what I described above.

 - **Sculptor Intensity**: How strong the effect will be.
 If the direction is not reversed I would say that up to 3 you will keep the overall meaning of your prompt.
 If reversed then don't go above 1~2.5 or face (enjoy?) randomness.
-- **Sculptor reversed**:
+- **Sculptor method**:
-  - **off**: goes towards the nearest vectors.
+  - **forward**: goes towards the nearest vectors.
 This will make your generated images different in a generally good way.
 It can also reinforce the meaning of some words or make the images more colorful.
 Recommended intensity is above 1.
-  - **on**: goes away from these nearest vectors.
+  - **backward**: goes away from these nearest vectors.
 This might make the images sharper somehow or more precise with a low intensity but tends to have a more random effect in general.
 Recommended intensity is 1 and below.
+  - **maximum_absolute**: Normalize the vectors and selects the values that are the furthest from 0.
+The intensity has no effect here besides disabling if set at 0.
+This tends to make the compositions more complex on simple subjects and more chaotic on complex prompts.
+Can be beneficial or not depending on what.
+It's mostly for fun.
 - **Token normalization**: reworks the magnitude of each vectors.
 I recommand either "none" which leaves things by default or "mean" so to set every token's importance to their overall mean value. "set at 1" will set them all at 1 and I have no idea if this is a good idea. "mean of all tokens" will take the mean value of EVERY vectors within the pre-cond weights and is probably a bad idea but also why not.

 If the intensity is set at 0 the token's normalization is still into effect.
 Setting it at 0 and selecting "none" will return a default Comfy conditioning.